 The items in the collection include everything from personal hygiene to products that will make her comfortable while she’s menstruating.

 She should be able to reach into her period kit for anything that she’d need to get through her cycle with minimal discomfort and a greater appreciation for the way our bodies work.

 What do I put in a first period kit for a tween?

 Making a period kit to celebrate your daughter’s first cycle doesn’t have to be hard or expensive.

-Here’s a list of items to put in your period kit:
+This is what to put in your first period kit:

 - Pads.
 Some girls feel more comfortable with pads than period panties.
 Other girls like using both.

 - Ibuprofen.
 If your girl has bad cramps, ibuprofen can help.

 - Baby wipes.
 These will come in handy if she needs to do a quick refresh when she’s changing her pad or dumping her cup.